Kingloco1990/alx-backend-javascript/README.md

-README file for the alx-backend-javascript repo
+README file for the 0x06.
+Unittests in JS project